-One of the major reasons for conducting social research is that the characteristics of populations are unknown.
+One of the major reasons for conducting social research is to determine characteristics of populations that are unknown.
 For example, before an election, no one is certain how many votes there will be for each party or candidate, so pollsters conduct surveys of members of the population in an attempt to predict vote results.
 Much social research is also devoted to attempting to determine the mean value of various characteristics of a population - mean income, mean alcohol consumption, mean student debt, and so on.
 To provide good estimates of the unknown mean, μ , of a population, it is often useful to obtain a large random sample of the population.
 As argued below, the mean of the cases selected in the random sample, \bar{X} , provides a relatively accurate estimate of the mean μ of the whole population.
 If the sample is a random sample drawn from a population, it is possible to determine the probability associated with different levels of sampling error, $|\bar{X} - \mu|$.
 The rationale for these results is provided by the central limit theorem (p.
 442).
 The theorem is as follows:

 Central limit theorem.
-If X is a variable with a mean of μ and a standard deviation of σ , and if random samples of size n are drawn from this pouplation, then the sample means from these samples, \bar{X} , have a mean of μ and a standard deviation of σ/\sqrt{n} .
+If X is a variable with a mean of μ and a standard deviation of σ , and if random samples of size n are drawn from this population, then the sample means from these samples, \bar{X} , have a mean of μ and a standard deviation of σ/\sqrt{n} .
 If the sample sizes of these samples are reasonably large, say 30 or more, then the sample means are also normally distributed.
 Symbollically, this can be written

-$$\bar{X}$$ is Nor $\left(\mu, \frac{\sigma}{\sqrt{n}}\right)$ when n is large limit theorem describes the way the sample means, \overline{X} , are distributed.
+$$\bar{X}$$ is Nor $\left(\mu, \frac{\sigma}{\sqrt{n}}\right)$ when n is large matter.
+That is, regardless of the nature of the population, the central limit theorem describes the way the sample means, \bar{X} , are distributed.
 The only qualifications are that the sample must be a random sample from the population and the sample size must be reasonably large (see item 4 for guidelines).